gurpreet-ai/gurpreet-ai.github.io/_posts/2018-12-31-Linear-Algebra-Review.md

 - [14.
 Singular Value Decomposition (SVD)](#14-singular-value-decomposition)

 ## 6. Trace
+This is where I talk about Trace.

 ## 7. Transpose
+This is where I talk about Transpose.

 ## 8. Determinant
+This is where I talk about Determinant.

 ## 9. Inverse
-This is where I talk about Determinant, Inverse, Transpose, and Trace.
+This is where I talk about Inverse.

 ## 10. Norms
 This is where I talk about Norms.